Skip to main content

 ExoPlayer2.x

-Compilation Guidance for Debug Builds
+Compilation guidance for Debug builds

-• Select a debug build variant from the Build Variants menu.
-Verify that you set all submodules to Debug.
+1. Select a debug build variant from the Build Variants menu.

-• Name the APK using this format: <app_name>-<productFlavor>-debug.apk
+3. Name the APK using this format: {app_name}-{productFlavor}-debug.apk

-4. If you are using ant to build the project, you must enable the debug property in the javac tasks, for example:
+Enable the debug property in the javac tasks, for example:

 <javac debug="on"> ... set of classes </javac>

-5. If you are developing the project with Eclipse, go to Project > Properties and select the Java Compiler properties.
+Go to Project > Properties and select the Java Compiler properties.
 Under Classfile Generation, select these options:

 • Add variable attributes to generated class files